New York’s climate plan will drive big changes, if it works

 “To say we’re not going to have any fossil fuel by 2050 is preposterous,” Donohue said.
 “Are we not going to have airplanes or gas-fueled cars?
 Is everyone going to have to retrofit their houses?”

 Other Democratic-led states have passed laws to reduce greenhouse gas emissions in response to the Trump administration’s efforts to roll back regulations on power plants and vehicles.
 New York is the sixth state to mandate 100% renewable energy sources in coming decades, after Hawaii, Nevada, New Mexico, Washington and California.
-But New York’s plan will get there first.
+But New York’s plan would get there first.

 “It’s one of the strongest climate change laws in the world,” said Michael Gerrard, director of the Sabin Center for Climate Change Law at Columbia University.
 “It’s a heavy lift, but not as difficult as coping with the effects of severe climate change if action is not taken.”